 In a multidisciplinary practice that includes sculpture, installation, performance, time-based video, and drawing.
 I am creating work that is inspired by the social and political constructs of gender and how those constructs shape our actions and perceptions toward ourselves and those around us.

-I recreate and manipulate singular parts of the human form in varying processes and materials.
-Some sculptures are sewn, using soft materials, some are made using mold-making processes, and others are sculpted by other means, be it clay, foam, or the like.
+I see the human body as a common denominator.
+It informs how we understand ourselves and others.
+I am recreating and manipulating singular parts of the human form using varying processes and materials.
+Some sculptures are sewn using fabric, some are made via a mold-making process, and others are sculpted using clay, foam, or the like.

 By isolating singular parts of the body I am able to display how and why our identities are formed under the backdrop of a capitalistic and patriarchal society.
 Often, these sculptures become either props in a performance or interactive pieces in an installation.